gmlewis/godot-liverpool-rummy/docs/bot-ai-system.md

 # Bot AI System

-Liverpool Rummy features a sophisticated bot AI system with four different bot personalities, ranging from simple random play to strategic evaluation-based decision-making.
+Moonridge Rummy features a sophisticated bot AI system with four different bot personalities, ranging from simple random play to strategic evaluation-based decision-making.
 This document explains how the bots think and make decisions.

 ## Overview